jorgebucaran/fisher/README.md

 2. a theme or prompt: a fish_prompt.fish and/or fish_right_prompt.fish

 3. a snippet: one or more .fish files inside a conf.d/ directory, run by fish at the start of the session

+### How do I create my own plugins?

+You can use [fishkit](https://github.com/fisherman/fishkit) to help you scaffold out a new project from scratch.

 ### How can I list plugins as dependencies to my plugin?